 Wouldn't you rather contact someone like that over someone who sounds whiny or like they're already ambivalently shrugging their shoulders in advance about the possibility of meeting anyone . . . at all?

-HOWEVER, on the other hand, we've also seen more than our share of profiles from women who say, "I will never date any woman that is/is not . . . (insert really and truly VERY VERY LONG list here)".
+HOWEVER, on the other hand, we've also seen more than our share of profiles from women who say, "I will never date any woman that is/is not . . . (insert VERY long list here)".

 We are not now and will never suggest that you settle for dating/mating/relating/cohabitating with someone that represents an importantly felt "deal breaker" on your list.

-Along those lines of the above, we'd recommend remaining open-minded in selecting your search criteria on this site.
+Along those lines of the above, we'd recommend remaining open-minded in selecting your search options on this site.

 With your search criteria, you're really not just indicating what you might find ideal, but EXCLUDING.

-The profiles in your Search Results only represent possibilities, nothing more or less unless you and those other person(s) make it so.
-That means there is no obligation to date them, otherwise "relate" with them, meet them in person even once, or even to exchange email with them.
+The profiles in Your Search Results only represent possibilities, nothing more or less unless you and those other person(s) make it so.
+That means there is no obligation to date them, befriend them, meet them in person even once, or even to exchange messages with them.
 Not at all.

 We've also found that as women get more experienced in the arena of relationships with other women, they later find themselves able to relate well and develop fulfilling relationships of various sorts with other women they might not initially have had the wisdom to consider.
 Word to the wise.

-Along the lines of but not exactly like the above, your search criteria also need to be REALISTIC.
+Along the lines of but not exactly like the above, your search options also need to be REALISTIC.

-What "realistic" consists of for you depends heavily on various things about your demographic profile as well as your location, so we can't precisely define that here.
-We will say that if you sign up with a particular set of search criteria that results in a very small number of profiles in your Search Results, this is definitely something to consider.
-Expanding those search criteria, that is.
+What "realistic" consists of for you depends heavily on various things about your demographic as well as your location, so we can't precisely define that here.
+We will say that if you sign up with a particular set of search options that result in a very small number of profiles, this is definitely something to consider.
+Expanding those search options, that is.